 Matthew X. Lowe, PhD.

-Outside of the lab, Matthew seeks adventure in the great outdoors.
-He has trekked through the Arctic Circle and climbed the highest mountains in South America, Europe, Africa, and his home country, South Africa.
+Outside of his work, Matthew is an avid adventurer.
+He has trekked through the Arctic Circle and climbed to the peak of the highest mountains in South America (Mt.
+Aconcagua), Europe (Mt.
+Elbrus), Africa (Mt.
+Kilimanjaro), and his home country, South Africa (Mafadi).

 Auditory ProcessingSimilarity-based fusion of MEG-fMRI sound representations in the human brain.
 Whole-brain fusion shows the emergence and progression of sound representations by correlating spatial data from fMRI with temporal data from MEG.
 In the video below, you can see the involvement of a number of different neural regions, including primary and non-primary auditory cortex, the left inferior frontal gyrus, the retrosplenial cortex, and several ventral-stream areas (parahippocampal cortex, fusiform gyrus, and the anterior lateral occipital area).